ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 So you see, a job is more important for me because it is harder for me to secure one.
 I also have to try harder for internship beacuse I know that unexpected surprise can happen (say, Mike Pence becomes the next president).

-## Extra 2:
+## Bonus 2:

-Microsoft called me (unofficailly) that I got the internship just the day I started writing this.
+You might think I am writing this with too much confident.
+How can I, who haven't got any internship either, help you?
+Well, Microsoft just called me (unofficailly) that I got the internship while I am finishing the post.
 So I guess my article is more legit now.